Las Vegas, NV

 It’s the birthday of James J. Hill, one of America’s most successful railroad tycoons, born in southern Ontario (1838).
 By 1870, Hill had established his own railroad company and laid track to the Red River Valley in western Minnesota and the Dakotas.
 He eventually began construction of a line from the Twin Cities to Seattle.
 The land he purchased was full of valuable resources, and thousands of settlers followed his railroad across the Great Plains.
 By 1893, the track was finished, and his Great Northern Company ran the only private transcontinental railroad.

-In the manuscript Crafts, an escaped slave, wrote from her own life about the distinctions slaves made among themselves based on skin color, house-versus-field jobs, and class.
-She wrote about sex, but argued against slaves marrying and having children on the grounds that slavery is hereditary and can’t be escaped.
+Some years later, Gates heard of a story of a slave’s life written by a woman named Hannah Crafts.
+Crafts had escaped from slavery and took with her the makings of a novel based on her own life.
+She wrote about the distinctions slaves made among themselves based on skin color, house-versus-field jobs, and class.
+She wrote about sex but argued against slaves marrying and having children on the grounds that slavery is hereditary and can’t be escaped.
 She portrayed the relationship of a white mistress and black slave as full of mutual intimacy.

 Be well, do good work, and keep in touch.®